Legal / Crime

 You can take court action against someone if they owe you money and won’t pay you back.

-This link allows you to make claim online.
+Click here to make a claim online.

 You have to present a bankruptcy petition to a court if you want to bankrupt someone because they owe you money.
 A bankruptcy petition is an application to the court for someone’s assets to be taken and sold to pay their debts.